lgforsberg/go-whois/README.md

 - **Improved documentation of functions**: In-code documentation of functions have been added where previously missing.
 - **Improved adherance to go code quality standards**: Adhearance to recommendations from gofmt, gocyclo, govet etc has been improved.

+### New in v1.0.1 was:
+- Changed whois server associated with `.pt` from `whois.ripe.net` to `whois.dns.pt`
+- Removed whois server associated with `.mc`.
+Was `whois.ripe.net` which is clearly not the case.
+- Fixed security vulnerabilities:
+  - Added size limits to prevent memory exhaustion attacks
+  - Added HTTP timeouts
+  - Fixed unsafe type assertions
+- Improved error handling in TLD parsers (f.ex. `.hu`, `.au`, `.kr`) with input validation and proper date parsing.
+- Refactored many functions and their respective tests to decrease overall function complexity.

 ## Installation

 ```bash